-From here, after climbing some steps, the path begins that in approximately 1.5 kilometers ascends to El Forat: a natural tunnel of karstic formation (dissolution of the limestone rock by the effect of water), about 15 meters long, which allows us to cross from one slope of the mountain range to another.
+From here, after climbing some steps, the path begins that in approximately 1.5 kilometers ascends to El Forat: a natural tunnel of karstic formation -dissolution of the limestone rock by the effect of water-, about 15 meters long, which allows us to cross from one side of the mountain range to the other.

 This first part of the route is perhaps the most complicated, since before reaching El Forat , we will have to overcome two areas with small climbs, always sheltered by the impressive vertical walls of the Bèrnia ridge (bottom photo).